Rick Grimes: Characterization

 In both media, Rick adopts a more dark and assertive nature as the story progresses.
 In the comic, he is faced with dealing against a murderous sociopath that claims the life of two group members, as well as an attempted suicide indirectly provoked by his close and trusted friend.
 Perhaps the most significant moment, he is eventually put under physical and mental torture by The Governor as a result of vulnerability and mistaken trust, ultimately causing him to become crippled and causing the death of many within the group, including his wife and newborn child.
 The first hand witnessing of the savageness around him leads him to gradually adapt a more primal mindset, becoming less affected by violence and death (at times brutally murdering/mutilating people).
 Similarly, his perspective becomes increasingly deluded, as his decreased trust in people and decreased tolerance level leads him to take no issue in risking the life of an innocent.
 This is specifically shown as Rick struggles when eventually being given the chance to return to normalcy.
 He is however shown to be very protective of those who have suffered alongside him and most protective of his son, Carl, which leads to him being caring and considerate to them one moment and cold and detached the next.
-Later in the series, after his wife's death and his son suffering from amnesia after being shot, his long friend Andrea helps him see a brighter future for the community they reside in called Alexandria and Rick begins to embrace his leadership position, as well as start a relationship with her.
+Later in the series, after his wife's death and his son suffering from amnesia after being shot, his long time friend Andrea helps him see a brighter future for the community they reside in called Alexandria and Rick begins to embrace his leadership position, as well as start a relationship with her.
 He then begins a trading network with other communities, which is threatened by the tyrannical Negan who is eventually subdued and imprisoned.
 He continues to grow and expand his community, and create safety perimeters around Washington, D.C. to travel to other communities.